Skip to content

 To stop RStudio Server: Ctrl+C

-• after a few seconds, you can input the username and password (service-specific) and access the server.
+• Enter your username and password to access the server.

 Note